An Introduction to the 3 Narcissistic Subgroups and their Approaches to Relationships

 Narcissists are usually fairly overt when it comes to demonstrating their relationship style because they are not usually aware of what their actions say about them.
 They also tend to repeat the same relationship patterns over and over again.
-You are usually safe assuming that: If they do it with you on a first date, they have done it before, and will do it again.
+You are usually safe assuming that: If a narcissist do it with you on a first date, they have done it before, and will do it again.

 1. Exhibitionist Narcissists